aptos-foundation/AIPs/TEMPLATE.md

 ...

-## Motivation

- > Describe the impetus for this change.
-What does it accomplish?
- > What might occur if we do not accept this proposal?
+# High-level Overview

+ > Define the strawman solution with enough details to make it clear why this is the preferred solution.
+ > Please write a 2-3 paragraph high-level overview here and defer writing a more detailed description in [the specification section](#specification-and-implementation-details).

 ...

 ## Impact

  > Which audiences are impacted by this change?
 What type of action does the audience need to take?
+ > What might occur if we do not accept this proposal?

 ...